 - 4 Large Eggs

 Using a fork, mash the blackberries to a fine puree.
-Place the puree in a sieve over a bowl and set a side.
+Place the puree in a sieve over a bowl and set aside.

 Bake for 45-50 minutes or just until a skewer comes out clean from the center of the cake.

-Remove from the oven and allow to completely cool.
+Remove from the oven and allow to cool completely.

 - To achieve optimal results, make sure to utilize ingredients at room temperature, as this factor plays a crucial role in the success of the cake.

 - This delightful blackberry lemon cake can be prepared using either a stand or electric mixer (hand mixer).